-- Government Funding As of January 2021, the Hong Kong government provides 47 grants for enterprises and organizations in different sectors.
-The recently released 2022-23 budget plan also aligned with Hong Kong's position fostering I&T and FinTech enhancement in the city.
-For I&T, the HKSAR will set up a \$5 billion Strategic Tech Fund to invest in technology enterprises and projects of strategic value under the Future Fund and double subsidy under the Technology Start-up Support Scheme for Universities to \$16 million. - On 6 January 2021, the Financial Services and the Treasury Bureau (FSTB) announced the launch of the FinTech Proof-of-Concept Subsidy Scheme (PoC Scheme).
+- Government Funding As of 1 September 2022, the Hong Kong government provides 45 grants for enterprises and organizations in different sectors.
+The 2022-23 budget plan also aligned with Hong Kong's position fostering I&T and FinTech enhancement in the city.
+For I&T, the HKSAR has set up a \$5 billion Strategic Tech Fund to invest in technology enterprises and projects of strategic value under the Future Fund and double subsidy under the Technology Start-up Support Scheme for Universities to \$16 million. - On 6 January 2021, the Financial Services and the Treasury Bureau (FSTB) announced the launch of the FinTech Proof-of-Concept Subsidy Scheme (PoC Scheme).
 The PoC Scheme aims to encourage traditional financial institutions to partner with FinTech companies to conduct PoC projects on innovative financial services products.
 As of November 2021, the PoC Scheme has approved a total of 93 projects.
-The government has further allocated a funding of \$10 million to launch a new round of the scheme in 2022. - On 2 July 2020, the government launched the FinTech Anti-epidemic Scheme for Talent Development (FAST) scheme, and specifically targeting 1,000 FinTech jobs.
+The government has further allocated a funding of \$10 million to launch a new round of the scheme.
+The application opens now in 2 phases. - On 2 July 2020, the government launched the FinTech Anti-epidemic Scheme for Talent Development (FAST) scheme, and specifically targeting 1,000 FinTech jobs.
 Successful applicants will receive HK\$10,000 per month as a salary subsidy for a maximum of 12 months.
 The total funding involved may amount to HK\$120 million.
-As of July 2021, the Anti-epidemic Fund received a total of 1,028 submissions.

-- In November 2021, HKMA's FinTech Supervisory Sandbox 3.0 was launched through the Public Sector Trial Scheme.
-The Innovation and Technology Bureau will provide a maximum of \$1 million in funding to local technology firms for each eligible project supported by the HKMA. - Private Funding Hong Kong has the 2nd largest fund pool in Asia Pacific in Q1 2021, behind Mainland China.
+As of July 2021, the Anti-epidemic Fund received a total of 1,028 submissions. - In November 2021, HKMA's FinTech Supervisory Sandbox 3.0 was launched through the Public Sector Trial Scheme.
+The Innovation and Technology Bureau will provide a maximum of \$1 million in funding to local technology firms for each eligible project supported by the HKMA. - Private Funding Hong Kong has the 2nd largest fund pool in Asia Pacific in 2021, behind Mainland China.
 Between 2016 and 2020, the average fund size in Hong Kong's private equity and venture capital sectors was US \$ 862.95 million and US \$126.83 million respectively, comparing to US \$219.21 million and US \$68.14 in Singapore.
+Hong Kong was also ranked the largest hedge fund hub in Asia as at March 2022.
 In 2022, the top five HK start-ups by venture funding alone raised over US \$472 million. - This is set to be further boosted by new fund structures, including new planned legislation on the establishment of a limited partnership regime which meets the operational needs of funds, to encourage more private equity funds in Hong Kong.
 In the 2020-21 Budget, the government also announced plans to provide tax concessions for carried interest issued by private equity funds. - IPO Funds raised through initial public offerings (IPO) in Hong Kong amounted to nearly \$330 billion in 2021, making Hong Kong the fourth largest IPO centre in the world.